-In addition to being an ethical necessity, we view the assessment and prevention of modern slavery as an important part of good corporate practice, and have developed and implemented appropriate policies and procedures designed to manage the risk of modern slavery practices in our operations and supply chains.
-In particular, we seek to ensure that our investee companies meet our rigorous ESG requirements, and that our suppliers meet our assessment criteria and ongoing due diligence requirements as set out below.
+We view the assessment and prevention of modern slavery as an important part of risk management and good corporate practice, and have developed and implemented appropriate policies and procedures designed to manage the risk of modern slavery practices in our operations and supply chains.
+In particular, we seek to ensure that our investee companies meet our rigorous environmental, social and governance (ESG) requirements, and that our suppliers meet our assessment criteria and ongoing due diligence requirements as set out below.